-The health care provider will mark the areas of skin that need repair.
+- The surgeon marks the areas of the skin that need repair.

 Simple webbing of fingers or toes involves only the skin and other soft tissues.
 The surgery is more complicated when it involves fused bones, nerves, blood vessels, and tendons.

 This surgery is advised if the webbing causes problems with appearance, or in using the fingers or toes.
 Generally, the repairs are done when a child is between 6 months and 2 years old.

 Risks for anesthesia and surgery in general include:

 Other possible complications related to this surgery include the following:

 - Damage from not getting enough blood in the hand or foot, due to the cast

 - Loss of skin grafts